Linuxfabrik/monitoring-plugins/check-plugins/openstack-nova-list/README.md

 ## Overview

 Lists the OpenStack Nova compute instances (virtual servers) of a project and reports the status of every one of them.
 Alerts when an instance sits in a status that needs attention, for example ERROR, or when the Nova API cannot be reached in time.
+Also alerts on an instance Nova lists as ACTIVE while the hypervisor last reported it as anything but running, which the Nova status itself never shows.
 The state reported per Nova status is configurable, so a cloud on which powered-off instances are a problem can say so.
 Supports extended reporting via `--lengthy`.

 **Important Notes:**